 The Apothecaries – better known these days as members of the medical profession – run the Grocers close when it comes to location, with their HQ based just two minutes from Blackfriars station.
 Guests “take a step back in time” when visiting a hall built in 1672, with many original features standing the test of time.
 It is even believed to be the oldest surviving livery hall in the City.

+And although the entire hall underwent major redevelopment 200 years later, its external appearance has altered little since the late-18th century.
+Apothecaries’ Hall secret courtyard has been refurbished recently, to a stunning white with blue façade.
 There are five event spaces which can be hired individually or as a package, and with such impressive surrounds, we’re confident guests won’t be pulling a sickie.
 Choose from the Great Hall (for all your big and boastful events), the Court Room, Parlour, Library and Courtyard.
 No matter the size of your event, the Apothecaries’ Hall has got the space and menu sorted.

 Location, location, location; you won’t find a more central venue on this list.
 Situated less than 100 yards from Bank station, the home of the Grocers’ Company boasts all modern conveniences and centuries of history within its walls.
 In-house AV includes a PA system and speakers, hand-held microphone, portable lectern microphone, lectern, front projector with 5ft screen and staging… and that’s before we get on to bespoke packages tailored to individual needs.